 Consider cover plants for used garden beds.
 Cover plants help your soil regain nitrogen content.
 Beans, peas and wild blue lupins will help improve the nitrogen content of your soil.
 Closer to spring, you can turnover the soil planted with these cover crops and use these crops as live compost by burying them in the soil.
 This process will improve your soil structure.

-Plan to fertilise your plants.
+Plant to fertilise your plants.
 When days get shorter and colder, your plants need all the help they can get.
-Tui Organic Seaweed Plant Tonic will give your garden its much needed boost.

 Flower Garden

-Colourful pansy flowers, geranium are hardy annuals.
+Colourful pansy flowers, calendula, stock are hardy annuals.
 They bloom generously and love the cold weather.
-Geraniums are beautiful, cold-tolerant plants that keep pests at bay.
 They can be great companions with many beautiful flowering plants like roses, lobelia and vegetables like cabbages!
-Calendula, also called winter marigold, is a good deterrent of pests.
-They also bring a splash of orange brightness during gloomy weather.

 Natives